-Jim seemed to be enjoying this so he continued, “Over the centuries we developed the middlebrain also called the mammalianbrain.
-It takes care of our emotion and learning.
+Jim seemed to be enjoying this so he continued, “Over the centuries we developed the middle brain also called the mammalian brain.
+It takes care of our emotions and learning.
 Basically it drives us towards avoidance of pain and repetition of pleasure.”

 “That’s fascinating!” nodded Simon.
 “But surely we’re more than fighting, running and looking for pleasure?”

 “Of course” said Jim.
 “Finally we developed the upper brain also called human brain.
 It helps us do all those complex things like analysis and planning, and reasoning, and problem solving. “

 Simon was aiming to absorb as much as possible and now had even more questions that he couldn’t wait to ask, his lunch barely touched.